abradshaw/getting-started-with-satellite-6-command-line/host_groups/defining_host_groups.md

 ...still doesnt set the UI element :-/ It turns out that this functionality isnt yet in Hammer.
 This bug tracks the issue [Bug #7597: Hammer cant set "Content Source"](http://projects.theforeman.org/issues/7597)

-<div class=warn>**Note:** I was holding back on publishing the book until this was resolved but now I have decided to go ahead and show the work around.
-Its a shame as its the **only** thing we actually need the UI for.
+<div class=warn>**Note:** I was holding back on publishing the book until this was resolved but now I have decided to go ahead and show the work around, I shall update the book once this is fixed
 </div>

 #### Workaround